Pantry Packs

 • Organize an event to assemble packs with your neighborhood, classroom, church group, or family (view KUTV segment for ideas)

-During the FY22, we distributed 95,000 Pantry Packs to children through more than 80 schools within Davis County.
+During the 2022-2023 school year, we distributed over 114,000 Pantry Packs to children through more than 80 schools within Davis County.